MyLovelyAxe/Motion_Classification_Thesis_IAW_RWTH/README.md

 #### 2. Outputs

 Every time ```train.py``` is successfully run, a folder with outputs is generated.
-In the folder, there are 4 forms of results or outputs:
+In the folder, there are 4 forms of results:

 1. PNG picture:         performance of accuracy of testing, both classification result and truth
 2. arg.yaml:            configuration of current experiment, for extra testing in ```test.py``` and loading later, if necessary